Trip Introduction: Annapurna Base Camp Trekking via Poon Hill

 Annapurna is a fascinating land of biodiversity and the largest protected area of Nepal, known as the Annapurna Conservation Area.
 The majestic mountain scenery and unique biodiversity in combination with the multi-cultural and multi-ethnic diversity make it one of the world's most popular trekking destinations.

-Why is Annapurna Base Camp Trekking so Popular?
 Why should I choose this region for my trekking vacation in Nepal?

 Trekking planner nepal presents Annapurna base camp trekking package as it is a thrilling drive of about 2 hrs from Pokhara, the trail leads you through to the fascinating traditional villages of Nepal’s ethnic communities of Gurungs and Magar.
 We make our way through the dense rhododendron forest with towering snowy peaks in the background.
 The breathtaking view of an early morning sunrise at Poon Hill is mesmerizing.
 The rays of the first sun rays seep through shimmering gaps over the snow-capped peaks of the Annapurna and Dhaulagiri Mountains.
 We continue the trail leaving the quaint cultural happening surrounding we enter the alpine circuit.